 In addition, we collect and store your National Meter Identifier (NMI) and your NMI address (the meter location which may be the same as your personal address).
 A NMI is an identification number that helps us to identify your particular meter.
 We do all that we reasonably can so that the information we hold is accurate, up-to-date, complete and relevant.

 Generally, it is necessary for us to collect your personal details so that we can provide you with our services or products.
 However, if it is practicable and lawful for us to do so, we will give you the option of dealing with us anonymously or through the use of a pseudonym.

-We collect metering data about the premises connected to our electricity network.
+We collect (and may use and disclose) metering data about the premises connected to our electricity network.
 Metering data is collected via the meter at your home or business premises, to record your electricity use.
 Metering data information is handled in accordance with the National Electricity Rules and the Market Operations Rules where they apply, as well as in accordance with the Privacy Act.

 Projects and customer surveys

 Generally, we will not collect sensitive information about you, such as details of your race, political beliefs, religion or health.
-We may, however, collect some health information in certain circumstances.
+We may, however, collect, hold, use and disclose sensitive information (including some health information) in certain circumstances.
 For instance, we may need to collect your health information if you use particular health-related appliances in your household.
-We will only collect and use health information for these purposes where you have provided your consent.
+We will only collect and use health information where you have provided your consent.

 We may also collect information about other members of a household in which a customer resides, such as whether they consent to the use of particular services in the home.
 Sometimes, we also need to collect personal information about individuals who are not customers.
 This need will usually arise where we collect the name and business contact details of a person who is the contact in the company or a government agency with which we deal.
 Our policy is to use personal information collected from non-customers only as permitted under the Privacy Act.